List of Baki the Grappler characters: Tournament fighters

-A veteran giant professional wrestler known all over the world.
+Shohei Toba (斗羽正平, Toba Shōhei) is a veteran, giant professional wrestler known all over the world as "Mount Toba" (マウント斗羽).
 When fellow wrestler and Baki's upcoming opponent, Junichi Hanada, causes a locker-room incident, Toba badly beats him for disrespect and takes his place against Baki.
 It looks as if he is about to defeat Baki, but after 30 years of wrestling, Toba's right leg gives out.
 Baki lets Toba lose with honor by smashing his leg so he can not stand.
-He later fights in the underground tournament as a replacement when Yasha-zaru Jr. injures two fighters.
-Toba goes up against Retsu and loses by submission via kneebar.
-Like Antonio Igari he also fights dirty going as far as to kick sand into Retsu's eyes as well as throw his cape over Retsu to bind him like a net.
+He later fights in the underground tournament as a replacement when Yasha Ape Jr. injures two fighters.
+Toba goes up against Retsu and submits when Retsu nullifies an attack and causes him to hurt his own damaged leg.
+Like Antonio Igari, he also fights dirty; throwing his shirt over Retsu to bind him and kicking sand into his face.
 He later provides commentary for Igari's matches in the tournament.
-He is one of the stars of the Grappler Baki Gaiden manga, where he has a wrestling match with Antonio Igari.
-He dies after the match, with a grand funeral held in his honor after his death.
-His appearance and name are based on the Japanese professional wrestler Giant Baba.
+He is one of the stars of the Grappler Baki Gaiden manga, where he has a wrestling match with Igari.
+He appears to die at the end of the match and a grand funeral is held in his honor, but it is revealed that he faked his death.
+His appearance and name are based on Japanese professional wrestler Giant Baba.